 background: url("radio-selected.png") no-repeat;

-/* CSS hacks for older browsers */
+/* CSS hacks for adding opacity in older browsers */

 The jQuery Code

 customRadio() function simply wrap the default radio buttons in a

 <span> element and apply the class

 .custom-radio on it.
 Once the